MacMillan 183, 2357 Main Mall

-From his childhood on a farm in southern Ontario, David Fraser has maintained a fascination with animals throughout his 44-year research career.
-With a degree in psychology (Toronto) and a PhD in zoology (Glasgow), Prof. Fraser did research on the welfare of farm animals (Edinburgh School of Agriculture, 1971-1975) and on the behaviour and management of moose (Ontario Ministry of Natural Resources, 1975-1981) before developing a research team on farm animal welfare and behaviour at the Central Experimental Farm in Ottawa (1981-1997).
+From his childhood on a farm in southern Ontario, David Fraser has maintained a fascination with animals throughout his 48-year research career.
+After a degree in psychology (Toronto) and a PhD in zoology (Glasgow), Prof. Fraser did research on the welfare of farm animals (Edinburgh School of Agriculture, 1971-1975) and on the behaviour and management of moose (Ontario Ministry of Natural Resources, 1975-1981) before developing a research team on farm animal welfare and behaviour at the Central Experimental Farm in Ottawa (1981-1997).
 He joined UBC in 1997 as NSERC Industrial Research Chair in Animal Welfare.

-Prof. Fraser’s work has led to many innovations in animal housing and management, ranging from designing better pig pens to reducing highway accidents involving wildlife.
 His published papers include scientific studies on improved housing and handling of animals, theoretical contributions to animal welfare science, and papers on the practical and cultural dimensions of applying ethics to animal issues.

 In addition to his professional work, Prof. Fraser is an enthusiastic cyclist, a sometime contributor of light verse to Canadian radio, a bad pianist, a father of four, grandfather of three, and mentor to a wide range of valued students and colleagues.
 He was appointed Member of the Order of Canada in 2005 for his work as ‘a pioneer in the field of animal welfare science’.

 - Animals and Society (APBI 314).
 An introduction to the place of animals in society and culture, and their use for agriculture, biomedical research, companionship and other areas.
 Co-taught with Marina von Keyserlingk.
-Click here and here to read student comments about this and related courses.

 - Animals and Global Issues (APBI 414).
 A fourth-year seminar course that examines global issues such as the expansion of world animal production, the role of animals in new human infectious diseases, and the role of animal products in human nutrition.
 This course revolves around independent research, discussion and essay-writing.